Date

 Meals: B, L, D

 After breakfast, transfer to the Cuzco airport for onward flights to Iquitos.
-Upon arrival at Iquitos International Airport, you will be greeted by Aria Amazon’s crew and transferred to downtown Iquitos for a panoramic city tour and lunch.
+Upon arrival at Iquitos International Airport, the Aria Amazon crew will provide a warm welcome and transfer to downtown Iquitos for a panoramic city tour and lunch.
 Then, transfer to Nauta port for embarkation.
-Settle into your suite and begin one of life’s greatest adventures.
-Following an introduction to the onboard naturalist guides and a routine safety drill, gather at the restaurant for the first of many Amazonian cuisine experiences created by Aria Amazon’s renowned consulting chef, Pedro Miguel Schiaffino, whose restaurants in Lima have been on several Latin American top 50 lists.
+Settle into the suite and begin a great adventure.
+Following an introduction to the onboard naturalist guides and a routine safety drill, gather at the restaurant for the first of many Amazonian cuisine experiences created by Aria Amazon’s renowned consulting chef, Pedro Miguel Schiaffino, whose restaurants in Lima have been featured on several Latin American top 50 lists.

 Overnight: Aria Amazon